 Requirement Reference: to be done later

 Requirement Description: All predefined or default accounts shall be deleted or disabled.
 Many systems have default accounts (e.g. guest, ctxsys), some of which are preconfigured with or without known passwords.
 These standard users shall be deleted or disabled.
 Should this measure not be possible the accounts shall be locked for remote login.
-In any case disabled or locked accounts shall be configured with a complex password as specified in clause B.3.3.4.3.1.
+In any case disabled or locked accounts shall be configured with a complex password as specified in clause 5.2.3.4.3.1 Password Structure.
 This is necessary to prevent unauthorized use of such an account in case of mis-configuration.

 Exceptions to this requirement to delete or disable accounts are accounts that are used only internally on the system involved and that are required for one or more applications on the system to function.
 Also for these accounts remote ac cess or local login shall be forbidden to prevent abusive use by users of the system.